crutchcorn/WMIControl/README.md

 - Git installed to PATH
 - Have your database server installed with a user and database set up for WMIControl.

+### NMAP
+This program requires nmap to be previously installed.
+Proceed to download from [here](https://nmap.org/download.html).
+Insure you are downloading and installing the Windows version

 ### PyWin32
 WMIControl uses a library called PyWin32.
 Unfortunately, it is not unable to be packaged within PyPi.
 You have to install it from their installer [here](https://sourceforge.net/projects/pywin32/files/pywin32/Build%20220/).
 Ensure you have to proper architecture selected for your Windows version.
 You must also have the same arcitecture of Python installed, otherwise you will recieve errors such as:
 `PermissionError: [Errno 13] Permission denied: 'C:\\Program Files (x86)\\python\\lib\\site-packages\\win32com\\gen_py\\__init__.py'`